gavinbeatty/git-multipush/README.markdown

 Install
 -------
-Configure:
+Configure and build:
     make

-Or configure with your own builddir:
+Or configure and build with your own builddir:
     make builddir=../build/git-multipush

-Build:
+Split configure and build into two steps:
+    make conf
     make

 Default prefix is `/usr/local`: